janash/molecular-nodes-bug/README.md

 * Choose "Ball and Stick" as the default representation.
-* Delete the default selection.
+* Delete the default import filter.

 You should see the molecular dynamics trajectory of a DNA molecule and some ions.